ocrmypdf/OCRmyPDF/docs/docker.md

 The OCRmyPDF test suite is installed with image.
 To run it:

 :::{code} bash
-docker run --rm --entrypoint python  jbarlow83/ocrmypdf -m pytest
+docker run --rm --workdir /app --entrypoint python jbarlow83/ocrmypdf -m pytest
 :::

 Accessing the shell